 Allow enough time to train and test your users before executing the new accounting system.
 Provide standard system procedures to learn the new software, and make sure that users comply to it.
 This will help you avoid major glitches caused by small issues like inaccurate data entry.

-Now that you have a fool-proof guide in your possession, try following it without missing any steps.
+Now that you have an accounting system migration checklist in your possession, try following it without missing any steps.
 Learn and understand more about the accounting software that you have shortlisted.
 Think about different software packages and choose the one that makes the cut.
 Zoho Books cloud accounting system is time-saving, safe and can help you view all your financial records in real-time.
 Its flexibility allows you and your accountants to make informed decisions from any place, as long as you are connected to the internet.
 Take our accounting software for a spin for free and learn how it can help your business.